goldfeed/whalebot/README.md

 WhaleBot is a bot for use on CEX.io for automated trading.

-Designed to hold GHS and buy more GHS with the mined BTC.
-The WhaleBot will also sell your GHS when the price goes down at a grade slope of 0.
-If the price of GHS Suddenly dips it will sell your GHS right after the initial dip.
-When GHS starts to rise WhaleBot will quickly buy for the sell when it reaches the the top of the down slope.
+-WhaleBot is designed to buy, hold and profit GHS when the CEX•IO market is on its way down.
+When the CEX•IO market is trending up WhaleBot will buy, hold and profit both GHS and BTC.

-Watch WhaleBot (1.00) trade live @ https://cryptotrader.org/topics/448532/whalebot-cex-io
+Watch WhaleBot trade live @ https://cryptotrader.org/traders/yT6eZdA48puWca3An

+Donate @ 1KVZzMZfhkYXHB2cR5ynSnVGVMWw9CFNVb

 FUNCTIONS FOR TUNING: